exxeleron/qXL/doc/RTD-API-Functions.md

 ### RTD

-Function used to subscribe to certain value from within cell in workbook so that it gets automatically populated with new values as soon as they’re available:
+Function used to subscribe to certain value from within a cell in workbook so that it automatically gets populated with new values as soon as they are available:

 ```
 Object RTD ( progID, server, topic1, topic2, topic3, topic4, topic5, topic6)